Gerry Gow: Playing career

 Gow made his debut for Bristol City in 1970 at the age of 17.
 He was a member of the side which achieved promotion in 1976 to the First Division.
 He left Bristol City aged 28 following the team's relegation to the Second Division in 1980.

 After his time at Bristol City he played for Manchester City, appearing in the 1981 FA Cup final, and Rotherham United, before transferring to Burnley in August 1983.
 He then moved to Yeovil Town where he was player manager for a time.

 Bristol City granted Gow a retrospective testimonial in 2012, when a Legends team played against a Manchester City Legends side.

 In popular culture

 Gerry Gow is mentioned in the song 'This One's for Now' by the band Half Man Half Biscuit on their album Urge For Offal.

 Personal life

-Gow's grandson is Eastleigh FC defender Brennan Camp.
+Gow's grandson is Dorking wanderers defender Brennan Camp.